lino-framework/book/docs/dev/install/index.rst

   $ getlino configure --no-devtools

-It asks a lot of questions, but you should hit :kbd:`ENTER` for each of them.
+It asks a lot of questions, but you can hit :kbd:`ENTER` for each of them.

-Warning : when getlino does not react to :kbd:`ENTER` but asks a ``[y or n]`` question, you should read it and understand it before you hit :kbd:`y`. getlino overwrites certain configuration files without making a backup copy.
+Warning : when getlino does not react to :kbd:`ENTER` but asks a ``[y or n]`` question, then you should read it and understand it before you hit :kbd:`y`. getlino overwrites certain configuration files without making a backup copy.
 Read twice before you hit :kbd:`y`!

-For details about each question see the documentation about :ref:`getlino`.
+For details about each question or if something doesn't work as expected, see the documentation about :ref:`getlino`.

 Your first Lino site
 ====================